rasmenis/Digital-Portfolio-Term4/BUSINESS COMMUNICATION/Reflection_Business Communication.md

 ## Result
 Through this activity, I gained a stronger understanding of how **effective communication builds trust and clarity** in the workplace.
 I learned to adapt my **tone and language** to suit different audiences and situations, ensuring that messages are always clear and respectful.
-This knowledge will help me communicate confidently with colleagues, supervisors, and clients in future professional environments — both in person and online.
+This knowledge will help me communicate confidently with colleagues, supervisors, and clients in future professional environments, both in person and online.
 The exercise improved my confidence in using professional language and etiquette in any business context.